A virtual VI rehabilitation assistant

 Many people with sight loss or macular disease require extra support from eye clinics, charities and low vision services.
 However, often those who need it most are not aware of the resources available.
-Professor Dickinson at University of Manchester is looking to create a chat-bot assistant to help answer these questions and sign post patients to useful resources.
+Professor Dickinson, from the University of Manchester, looked to create a chat-bot assistant to help answer these questions and signpost patients to useful resources.

-When people with macular disease start losing their central vision it can have a serious impact on their ability to do their day-to-day tasks and affect their mental wellbeing.
-There are many services available to those with visual impairment.
-However, these are not always promoted or discussed with patients.
-By creating a virtual assistant, Professor Dickinson hopes that all those with visual impairments will be able to access the help they need.
+When people with macular disease start losing their central vision, this can have a serious impact on their ability to do day-to-day tasks and can affect their mental wellbeing.
+There are many services available to those with a visual impairment.
+However, these are not always available, promoted or discussed with patients.
+Therefore, by creating a virtual assistant, Professor Dickinson hopes that all those with visual impairments will be able to access the help they need.

 See our other projects